radekstepan/therascript/packages/api/src/preload-data/templates/evaluator.md

-ou are an evaluator tasked with assessing the accuracy of an LLM’s output that identifies CBT techniques in a therapy session transcript.
+You are an evaluator tasked with assessing the accuracy of an LLM’s output that identifies CBT techniques in a therapy session transcript.
 You will receive two inputs:
 1. The verbatim transcript of a therapy session.
 2. The LLM’s output describing what CBT techniques were used.